freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

 #.
 Hand the keyboard over to the Journalist so they can create their own username.
 #.
 Once they're done entering a username for themselves, have them save their pre-generated Diceware passphrase to their password manager.
 #.
 If the new account should also have admin privileges, allowing them to add or delete other journalist accounts, select **Is Admin**.
 #.
-Finally, set up *Two-Factor Authentication* for the account, following one of the two procedures below for your chosen method.
+Finally, set up two-factor authentication for the account, following one of the two procedures below for your chosen method.

 .. note::
    The username **deleted** is reserved, as it is used to mark accounts which